f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab-guided-version.rst

    We can view details of successful requests and blocks by navigating to "Virtual Hosts"

 #.
-Click on "Select service" and select "Load Balancers".
-Click "Virtual Hosts" -> "HTTP Load Balancers" and click on your [adjective-animal].lab-sec.f5demos.com Load Balancer
+Click on "Select service" and select "Web App & API Protection".
+Click "Load Balancers" -> "HTTP Load Balancers" and click on your [adjective-animal].lab-sec.f5demos.com Load Balancer
+(Or click on Dashboards --> Performance Dashboard.

    .. image:: _static/performance-overview.png
       :width: 50%